 That is, it is not the formatory apparatus, the lower mind, which conducts the review: it is the highest part of the mind.
 This also explains the almost miraculous speed of it, for the intellectual part of the intellect is far faster than the ordinary mind.
 Also, that part of the mind can stimulate the production of words in the lower part, but in itself it does not use them: words are too slow for it.

 This is quite vital, in the sense of life-giving.
 We make excuses for ourselves; we always have pretexts and reasons.
-Then, when it comes to other people, we tend to be quite extreme: either we will not listen to a word which can be said in their defence, or we the opposite.
+But when it comes to other people, we tend to be quite extreme: either we will not listen to a word which can be said in their defence, or it’s the opposite.
 And it does tend to be the first, more than the second.
-What is being said here, and my own experience would suggest that it is true, is that being seeing ourselves more impartially, we will see others more impartially, too.
-In other words, the ability to see can be trained.
+Orage suggests that by seeing ourselves more impartially, we will see others more impartially, too.
+That is, the ability to see can be trained and improved.

-The third advantage, according to Orage, is that memory, will and concentration are all used and all made more powerful and subtle.
+The third advantage, according to Orage, is that memory, will, and concentration are used and made more powerful and subtle.
 He continues: “The exercise in other ways valuable, is invaluable in respect to mental development simply.
 It is almost a specific against mediocrity.”
 Again, Orage’s use of the language is stunning.
-These sentences are quite boldly put together, but how powerfully.
+These sentences are quite powerfully composed.
 Here, “specific” is used as a noun, not an adjective, meaning “a remedy directed against one illness.”

 Then he comes to the method itself.
 He suggests that one first establish a rhythmic count (e.g. 2, 4, 6, 8, 10 and then descending).
 His advice is “Continue this repetition rhythmically.
 Having got this rhythm moving, almost but never quite automatically, deliberately try to picture yourself as you appeared on getting up that morning.”